Liortra/Assignment/README.md

-# portfolio
+# Assignment
 Hello everyone,

-My name is Lior Trachtman, and here is my portfolio
+This is where all my homework is during my software engineering studies